caco3/MeteoSwiss-Forecast/README.md

 1. Build the docker image with `docker build -t meteoswiss-forecast .`
 1. Run it with `docker run -it --rm -v /tmp:/data --name my-meteoswiss-forecast -p 12080:80 meteoswiss-forecast`
 1. Call it in a webbrowser: `http://localhost:12080`

-:exclamation: Within the docker container, the UTC offset is always 0!
-To work around this, set the environment variable `UTC_OFFSET`.

 # Legal
 The scripts only use publicly available data provided by the [website of MeteoSwiss](https://www.meteoschweiz.admin.ch/home.html?tab=overview).